hsk81/code2html/readme.md

     $ ./code2html.py

-Executes the **code2html** web application; you should see an output like `* Running on http://127.0.0.1:5000/`.
+Executes the **code2html** web application; you should see an output like `running on http://0.0.0.0:5001/`.
 Point your browser to the address and play around with the demonstration.

 After you're done with the demonstration hit **CTRL+C** to kill **code2html** and run `deactivate` to exit the virtual environment.